Overview

 PETER LEE

-Lee is an independent art and heritage consultant and the Founding Curator of the National University of Singapore's NUS Baba House – a historical house museum.
+Peter Lee is an independent art and heritage consultant and the Founding Curator of the National University of Singapore’s Baba House — a historical house museum.
 He has curated exhibitions on Southeast Asian material culture since 1998 across Singapore and Japan.
 His current exhibition, Batik Nyonyas: Three Generations of Art and Entrepreneurship, 1890-1980, is now on show at the Peranakan Museum in Singapore.
 Lee hosts Channel News Asia’s history documentary, Mark of Empire.
 He also manages a family collection of textiles and 19th century photography.

 Contact Information